strozfriedberg/llama/README.md

 #### Patterns section

 The `patterns` section is the place to define patterns (or if you're used to YARA, strings) that you want to look for with your rule.
-These patterns must be assigned to an identifier, like so:
+Each pattern must be assigned to an identifier, like so:

 ```
 rule MyRule {